h0ngcha0/liuhongchao.github.io/_posts/2019-01-04-bitcoin-privacy.md

 Most of the privacy technologies are designed to obfuscate one or more of those 4 pieces of sensitive information from the blockchain, each making different set of tradeoffs.
 A few things should perhaps be considered when evaluating them.

-* First, there seems to a tension between privacy and decentralization.
-Due to the public permissionless nature of the blockchain, traditional banks can arguably maintain better transaction privacy than Bitcoin as long as they are technically and ethnically trusted.
+* First, there seems to a tension between privacy and decentralization since decentralization usually rely on public verification to maintain its security.
+Suprisingly, this conflict is not always true.
 It is important to evaluate if a privacy enhancing technology comes at the cost of centralization.
+To that end, traditional
+banks arguably maintain better transaction privacy than Bitcoin as long as they are technically and ethnically trusted.
+Suprisingly, this conflict does not always hold,
 * Privacy and scalability don't always play well together.
 Many privacy technologies require heavier computational resources which gets dramatically magnified in the context of blockchain, affecting it's ability to scale.
 * Privacy technologies sometimes damage user experience because computation and verification might take unreasonable amount of time